 Employees affected by the Restructuring Plan obtained involuntary termination benefits pursuant to a one-time benefit arrangement.
-For employees who were notified of their termination in September 2023 and have no requirements to provide future service, the Company recognized the liability for the termination benefits in full at fair value for the period ended September 30, 2023.
-For employees who are required to render services beyond a minimum retention period to receive their one-time termination benefits, the Company is recognizing the termination benefits ratably over their future service periods.
-The service periods began in October 2023 and all will end in December 2023.
-The Company recorded employee termination benefit charges during the three months ended September 30, 2023 of \$2.7 million and has included them as operating expenses in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+For employees who were notified of their termination in September 2023 and have no requirements to provide future service, the Company recognized the liability for the termination benefits in full at fair value at the time of termination.
+For employees who are required to render services beyond a minimum retention period to receive their one-time termination benefits, the Company recognized the termination benefits ratably over their future service periods.
+The service periods began in October 2023 and ended in December 2023.
+The Company recorded employee termination benefit charges during the year ended December 31, 2023 of \$3.4 million and has included them as operating expenses in the Condensed Consolidated Statements of Operations and Comprehensive Loss.